WojciechMula/aspell-python/README.rst

 Version for Py2 has been tested with Python 2.1, Python 2.3.4 and Python 2.4.1.
-Probably it works fine with all Python versions not older then 2.0.
+Probably it works fine with all Python versions not older than 2.0.
 Version for Py3 has been tested with Python 3.2.

 __ http://docs.python.org/library/ctypes.html
 __ http://aspell.net